peterdemin-pdp/pdp/src/sections/header.md

-# Payday protection
+# Payday Protection

-Protection for your paydays, peace of mind for your future
+Protection for your income, peace of mind for your future